IDMNYU/MSThesis-Fall2019/_pages/thesis-paper.md

 2) Print it on acid-free paper (1 copy).
 This can be done on a regular printer.

 3) Binding:
   Bind your printed thesis along with the signature pages here:

   Henry Bookbinding Company
   35 Henry Street (Basement) New York, New York 10002 Tel.
 (212) 962-1977
   Hours of Operation: Sunday – 8:30 a.m. to 4:30 p.m.
   Monday thru Thursdays - 8:30 a.m. to 4:30 p.m.
   Fridays - 8:30 a.m. to 12:30 p.m.

   **Expect about a week of turn around time for binding**

-4) Turn in 1 hard copy to Eric Maiello, turn in pdf to google drive folder, see "IDM Archive Materials," page **The hard deadline to turn in your bound copy and archive materials to Eric is December 19**
+4) Turn in 1 hard copy to Eric Maiello, turn in pdf to google drive folder, see "IDM Archive Materials," page.
+  **The hard deadline to turn in your bound copy and archive materials to Eric is December 19**